dirchev/timelines-api/README.md

 * Delete Event
 * All of the Event Edit Endpoints

+* Link event to event
+* Unlink event to event
+* Get linked events to event

 ## But I want to run it locally, too!

 And you can totally do this.
 You just need NodeJS installed (I install it using [nvm](https://github.com/creationix/nvm)) and then: